SAP-samples/abap-platform-rap120/exercises/ex06/README.md

    Don't forget to replace the suffix placeholder **`###`** with your chosen or assigned group ID/suffix.

    ```
     Instantiate a helper class zcl_travel_helper_###.
-Read the SightseeingTips field from the Travel entity
-    Filter out all entries where SightseeingTips is already filled.
+    Read the SightseeingsTips field from the Travel entity.
-    Use get_sightseeing_tips to generate sightseeing tips based on the Destination.
+    Check if SightseeingsTips is empty and then call get_sightseeing_tips to generate sightseeing tips based on the Destination field.
-    Update the SightseeingTips field with this generated value
+    Update the SightseeingsTips field with the generated value.

    ```